chstan/autodiDAQt/docs/source/why-use-daquiri.rst

    properties with millisecond timestamps
 6. Conveniences like pause/resume, estimated completion times, notifications on error/finish, scan queueing, and more
+7. Resuming or re-scanning from the historical record of completed scans.
+8. Partial data save in the event of unrecoverable error.
+9. Very low overhead (on modern hardware, < 100us per DAQ step) and asynchronous by design for high throughput data collection

 All this said, DAQuiri doesn't make any assumptions about what you need, you can do full-fledged UI programming and whatever else you need, keeping abstractions at whatever level is appropriate for your work.